RDFLib/prez-ui/packages/create-prez-app/template/README.md

 See the [Nuxt config docs](https://nuxt.com/docs/getting-started/configuration) for more info on how to configure Nuxt.

 ### App Config
-The `app.config.ts` file contains your app-level config, where you can customise the navigation items, renaming items throughout the application, customising prepended items in the breadcrumbs, and pagination config.
-This app config extends upon Prez UI's [base layer app config](https://github.com/RDFLib/prez-ui/blob/feature/tailwind4/packages/prez-ui/app/app.config.ts).
+The `app/app.config.ts` file contains your app-level config, where you can customise the navigation items, renaming items throughout the application, customising prepended items in the breadcrumbs, and pagination config.
+This app config extends upon Prez UI's [base layer app config](https://github.com/RDFLib/prez-ui/blob/main/packages/prez-ui/app/app.config.ts).

 ## Extending your theme
 This starter template uses [layers](https://nuxt.com/docs/getting-started/layers) to extend upon the base Prez UI layer application, so you only need to customise what you need.